 Jordan School District is committed to serving students by providing opportunities for them to realize their potential as contributing citizens and life-long learners.
 To better prepare our students for college and future careers, Jordan School District is has programs in a state-of-the-art facilities located on the Jordan Campus of Salt Lake Community College and Riverton.

-The Career and Technical Education department in Jordan School District has a well-earned reputation for providing high-quality programs staffed by skilled educators, who are supported with excellent equipment and training.
+Jordan Career and Technical Education (CTE) has a well-earned reputation for providing high-quality programs staffed by skilled educators, who are supported with excellent equipment and training.
 Jordan Academy for Technology and Careers facilities and the accompanying programs build on these strengths.
 Articulation and collaboration with Salt Lake Community College and other post-secondary institutions enhance a seamless transition for students into further education and careers.

 Students who take advantage of this great opportunity prepare to further their education or to enter the workforce with skills and experiences needed for success.